iiGray/PhoVSR/README.md

 </details>

 This VSR model is trained on the 28h LRS2 training set and get 56.2% WER.
-The language model is trained from XXX as described in XXX.
+The language model is trained from plain text datas from LRS2 training set.

 <details open>